Application to have your book listed with us

 Stage 3: Once you have your stock, you go to PayPal (or similar trusted third party (TTP)) and set up an account.
 PayPal provide a simple form to make a 'pay now' button (see our Bookstore and the information on the Resources page).
 You then send us the code they provide, and we will add your book to our site.

-Stage 4: After that, when people click to buy your book, they are directed to the TTP, the money goes to you, and you ship your book directly to the customer.
+Stage 4: After that, when people click to buy, they are directed to the TTP, the money goes to you, and you ship directly to the customer.
 We don't take any commission.

 Stage 5: Optionally, we ask if you would have a look at the existing Inca books for sale on this site, and see if there is anything you'd like to buy.
 This will help out all the authors, and you, of course, will get similar purchases.